CupricReki/docker-compose/bookstack/README.md

 # Bookstacks docker-compose template

-Will use docker volumes forthe data that isn't import
+Will use docker volumes for the data that isn't import
 volumes:
- mariadb-data:
+* mariadb-data:
- uploads:
+* uploads:
- storage-uploads:
+* storage-uploads: